2 US Army veterans deported to Mexico win US citizenship - KESQ

 Both men spent the past decade living in the border city of Tijuana.

-Contreras was whisked away by U.S. immigration authorities who detained him at the barbershop where he worked in National City, south of San Diego.
+Contreras was whisked away by U.S. immigration authorities who walked into the barbershop where he worked in National City, south of San Diego, placed into immigration detention and deported.
 His life forever changed.

 He continued to work in Tijuana as a barber and found work because of his English at call centers helping answer questions from customers of U.S. companies.
 But it was not easy.